WAA membership and our monthly newsletter will be included at no charge as part of the training registration process.

 Meet our presenters:

-David Weafer, Ford Law Firm PLLC
+David Weafer, Weafer Education Law

 David is motivated to defend the right of every family and student…

 David is motivated to defend the right of every family and student to access a fair and appropriate education.
 This work has included oversight and accountability for schools that leave students behind and for government agencies that fail to provide schools with the resources to teach students who qualify for special education.
+David has helped students who have been left years behind grade level obtain the support needed to access an equal education.
+This support includes advocacy on behalf of students to change their classroom and environment and, when needed, litigation to force compliance with the law and changes to District policies.

 Katherine George, Johnston George